 But, in my experience, what's even more depressing than gross weather is when the sun finally starts shining, the temperatures start to climb, and I still feel like crap.

-After all, if it's pouring rain outside, I have the weather as an excuse for a bad mood, or, at least, the elements reflect how I feel.
-But when it's gorgeous outside, it's as if the sun is gaslighting my emotions.
+After all, if it's cold outside, I have the weather as an excuse for a bad mood.
+But when it's (as) gorgeous (as a British summer's going to get) outside, it's as if the sun is gaslighting my emotions.

 As it turns out, I'm not the only one who feels this way.

 "Many people seek treatment for mental health in the spring because people, in general, do less during the winter.
 So now when everyone is out doing things, your symptoms and the impairment in functioning become more visible and are a stark contrast in comparison," she says.

 In other words, if everyone around you is feeling great, it might magnify any symptoms of depression you might have and even make you feel guilty for feeling crappy, she says.

 In fact, several studies have suggested that suicide rates spike in the spring and summer, though Dr. McGinn says that it's unclear why exactly that may be.
 There could be several reasons: Someone might be ashamed, as she said, of feeling low when everyone else seems happy.
 Or they may have already been going through depression in the winter, and the spring weather has given them a boost of energy that propels them to act.

 Dr. McGinn also says weather-related mood changes might be triggered by certain memories or experiences you might associate with the weather.
 If, for example, you lost a family member during the spring, you might always associate the turn of the season with a sense of grief.

 But no matter the reason or the season, it's okay to be sad.
 Your feelings don't discriminate based on the temperature outside.
 And Dr. McGinn says that if you catch yourself feeling ashamed for not being as peppy as everyone around you, try to remind yourself that your own expectations could be getting the best of you.